godot-escoria/escoria-docs/general/what_is_escoria.rst

 Escoria uses scripts (a set of Escoria commands that include such actions as moving an object to a certain location, or playing a sound) to determine the behavior of the game world and the objects within it.
-ESC scripts are :
+ESC scripts:

-* plain text files
+* are plain text files
-* created in any text editor (including the Godot script editor)
+* can be created in any text editor (including the Godot script editor)
 * have the file extension ".esc"
 * can be stored in any location within your game's filesystem structure